slott56/slott56.github.io/Pelican/content/blog/2007/12/2007_12_03-too_much_of_the_wrong_kind_of_fun_or_the_object_model_to_the_rescue.rst

-First, the GUI problem was solved by a blinding inspiration: :strong:`Text Files Work`.
+First, the GUI problem was solved by a blinding inspiration: **Text Files Work**.
 A character, gadget, spell, vehicle or base can be a first-class piece of Python code.
 We can encode the Hero rules as a set of class definitions.
 These classes need a few methods which produce a tidy report, and not too much more.
 Each character or gadget is an instance of a class.